The Holy Ramadan, the lunar month of self-purification through fasting and abstinence, begins today in the country, report agencies.

-President M Abdul Hamid and Prime Minister Sheikh Hasina issued separate messages greeting the countrymen and all Muslim Ummah across the world with the advent of the holy month of Ramadan.
+Meanwhile, President M Abdul Hamid and Prime Minister Sheikh Hasina and BNP Chairperson Khaleda Zia greeted the countrymen and all Muslims across the world with the advent of the holy month of Ramadan.

 In his message, President Abdul Hamid said the holy Ramadan is the month of self-restraint, self-rectification and obtaining forgiveness.